operate-first/sre/README.md

     decision it relates to, and in years to come can be extremely valuable for answering the eternal question - "Why do we do things this way?".

-    This directory contains some sample Red Hat ADRs from a variety of different discussions.
+    This directory contains some sample ADRs from the SIG-SRE group.

 ### Other Documents